nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ### Create a GlobalConfiguration Resource

-To allow UDP traffic to be routed to your Kubernetes applications, create a UDP listener in NGINX Plus Ingress Controller.
+To allow UDP traffic to be routed to your Kubernetes applications, create a UDP listener in NGINX Ingress Controller.
 This can be done via a GlobalConfiguration Resource.

-To create a GlobalConfiguration resource, see the NGINX Plus Ingress Controller [documentation](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource#globalconfiguration-specification) to create a listener with protocol UDP.
+To create a GlobalConfiguration resource, see the NGINX Ingress Controller [documentation](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource#globalconfiguration-specification) to create a listener with protocol UDP.

 ### Ingress UDP Traffic

 You can pass and load balance UDP traffic by using a TransportServer resource.
 This will link the UDP listener defined in the [Create a GlobalConfiguration Resource](#create-a-globalconfiguration-resource) step with an upstream associated with your designated backend UDP application.

-To crate a TransportServer resource, follow the steps outlined in the [TransportServer](https://docs.nginx.com/nginx-ingress-controller/configuration/transportserver-resource/) NGINX Plus Ingress Controller guide and link the UDP listener with the name and port of your backend service.
+To create a TransportServer resource, follow the steps outlined in the [TransportServer](https://docs.nginx.com/nginx-ingress-controller/configuration/transportserver-resource/) NGINX Ingress Controller guide and link the UDP listener with the name and port of your backend service.

-To learn how to expose a UDP application using NGINX Plus Ingress Controller, see the [Expose a UDP Application with NGINX Plus Ingress Controller]({{< ref "/tutorials/kic/ingress-udp-walkthrough.md" >}}) tutorial.
+To learn how to expose a UDP application using NGINX Ingress Controller, see the [Expose a UDP Application with NGINX Ingress Controller]({{< ref "/tutorials/kic/ingress-udp-walkthrough.md" >}}) tutorial.

 ## Plaintext configuration

-Deploy NGINX Service Mesh with `mtls-mode` set to `off` and follow the [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy NGINX Plus Ingress Controller.
+Deploy NGINX Service Mesh with `mtls-mode` set to `off` and follow the [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy NGINX Ingress Controller.

-Add the enable-ingress and/or the enable-egress label shown below to the NGINX Plus Ingress Controller Pod spec:
+Add the enable-ingress and/or the enable-egress label shown below to the NGINX Ingress Controller Pod spec:

 ```bash
 nsm.nginx.com/enable-ingress: "true"